Improved Meyer Lemon Citrus Tree

-One of the easiest Citrus to grow, this superior variety, Improved Meyer Lemon, can bloom and produce fruit year-around.
+One of the easiest Citrus to grow, this superior variety, the Improved Meyer Lemon Citrus Tree can bloom and produce fruit year-around.
 Following the fragrant white flowers, you will enjoy the large, aromatic, orange-yellow lemons.
 Improved Meyer Lemon is very juicy and a little less acidic than regular Lemons.

 Latin Name: Citrus meyeri